kubeshark/k8s-cluster-load-test/README.md

 The load test is composed of two sets of either client or server pods:

 - N * k6-load-test
-- M * httpd-service
+- M * caddy-service

-A total of M+N pods are launched, where N is the number of k6-load-test replicas, and M is the number of httpd-service replicas.
+A total of M+N pods are launched, where N is the number of k6-load-test replicas, and M is the number of caddy-service replicas.
 Both replica numbers can be configured in the `load-test.yaml` manifest.

 ## Configuration